 How to Wean an Older Toddler or Child

 Trying to wean a toddler is a whole different ballgame.
 It ain’t easy!
 But I’ve got some tips and tricks for weaning a toddler in this post.
-I used these strategies while weaning my first child at 2 1/2.
+I used these strategies with my first child at 2 1/2.
 And guess what?
 It was surprisingly drama-free!

 How to Comfort Your Child While Weaning